Understanding Georgia Personal Injury Statute of Limitations

 When the statute of limitations is tolled, it means that the time frame for taking legal action has been suspended or extended.
 This can happen due to a variety of reasons, including:

-- Fraudulent concealment exception: If a defendant deliberately conceals information related to their wrongdoing, this can extend or delay the period within which the plaintiff must file suit against the defendant.
+- Fraudulent concealment exception: If a defendant deliberately conceals information related to their wrongdoing, this can extend or delay the period the plaintiff must file suit against the defendant.

 What Happens if I File a Personal Injury Claim Outside of the Statute of Limitations?

-Unless an exception can be applied to your case, if you file a personal injury claim outside of the statute of limitations, your case will likely be dismissed by the court, and you’ll lose your right to pursue compensation.
+Unless an exception can be applied to your case, if you file a personal injury claim outside of the statute of limitations, the court will likely dismiss your case, and you’ll lose your right to pursue compensation.

-Filing a case outside of the applicable deadline could also mean that the at-fault party’s insurance company may deny your claim or refuse to acknowledge it in the first place, which also means you won’t be able to hold the culpable party liable for their negligent actions against you.
+Filing a case outside of the applicable deadline could also mean that the at-fault party’s insurance company may deny your claim or refuse to acknowledge it in the first place, which means you won’t be able to hold the guilty party liable for their negligent actions against you.

 Failing to receive fair compensation usually results in the injured party being saddled with unfair debt they only incurred because of someone else’s carelessness or mistake.